vitrivr/ADAMpro/README.md

 This directory contains the source code distribution of ADAMpro.

-ADAMpro is the next version of ADAM based on Apache Spark.
+ADAM*pro* is the next version of ADAM based on Apache Spark.

-Find more information on ADAMpro in the following publications:
+Find more information on ADAM*pro* in the following publications:

 - Ivan Giangreco and Heiko Schuldt (2016): ADAMpro: Database Support for Big Multimedia Retrieval.
 Datenbank-Spektrum. http://link.springer.com/article/10.1007/s13222-015-0209-y